 More than this, the Church is a “source of hope” for migrants, who often experience “disappointment, distress, and loneliness.”
 The question of migration must always be approached from “an integrated perspective capable of valuing their potential rather than seeing them only as a problem to be confronted and resolved.”
 This is especially true of “the Christian community, where no one is a stranger, and therefore, everyone is worthy of being welcomed and supported.”

-Below the video, please find the full text of Pope Francis’ address:
+Below, please find the full text of Pope Francis’ address:

 Address of His Holiness Pope Francis

 1. I am pleased to be with you at the conclusion of the Seventh World Congress for the Pastoral Care of Migrants.
 I greet the President of the Pontifical Council, Cardinal Vegliò, thanking him for his kind words of introduction, and I also extend a fraternal welcome to the delegates from other Churches and Communities.
 To all of you I express my sincere appreciation for your commitment to and solicitude for the men and women who even today are undertaking the “journey of hope” on the path of migration.
 I thank you for all that you are doing.
 I assure you, and all those whom you seek to help, of my spiritual closeness.